ReSharper | Inspect | Type Hierarchy

 - Examine type hierarchy in the dedicated tab that adds to the Hierarchy window.

 Some symbols in the tree are displayed in a bold font.
-That means that they inherit directly from the type being examined.
+It means that they inherit directly from the type being examined.

 Hierarchies can be rather complicated, making it difficult to find one particular symbol,